Exploring the sequence length bottleneck in the Transformer for Image Captioning: Related Works

 Inspired by the fact that attention was originally designed for removing the bottleneck of a single hidden state in recurrent models, our work explores the question whether the target and source sequence length can be a bottleneck as well.
-We tackle this problem by proposing an alternative approach to the attention mechanism and addressing, at the same time, the efficiency aspect by designing computational friendly operations and by focusing on stateless models, hence preserving the time-step wise parallel processing property.
+We tackle this problem by proposing an alternative approach to the attention mechanism and addressing, at the same time, the efficiency aspect by designing computational friendly operations and focusing on stateless models in order to preserve the time-step wise parallel processing property.